-The Landfill gas collection system includes 23 vertical landfill gas wells and a 2500 cfm total capacity landfill gas compressor and flare, sized for full development of the landfill.
-Landfill gas collection exceeds 1250 cfm.
+The Landfill gas collection system includes 23 vertical landfill gas wells and a 2500 cfm total capacity landfill gas compressor and flare sized for full development of the landfill.
+The Region 2000 Services Authority recently approved an expansion of the landfill gas collection system, which is expected to be completed in 2025.